Camping, At No Time In the History of My Life, Have I Enjoyed So Much To Be A Wife

 - By William Least Heat-Moon Reviewed by Pat

-A classic travel journal for anyone who is thinking about packing up to see America by blue roads (back roads that used to be blue on older maps).
+A classic travel journal for anyone who is thinking about packing up their bags to see America by blue roads (back roads that used to be blue on older maps).

 William Least Heat-Moon has a way of describing his travels like no one else I've read.
-This is one of the books that got us started on where we are today.
+This is one of the books that got us started on where we are today and has been talked about many times on our travels.

 To Read the Review - Click Here